 Simple English definitions for legal terms

-Read a random definition: law school
+Read a random definition: submission to the jury

 Place land: Land given to a railroad company or state to replace land that can no longer be used for its original purpose.
 It helps cover the cost of building a railroad or compensate for lost land.